triblondon/ada.is/app/_posts/2015-07-13-immutable.md

 * `Object.seal` stops items being added to or deleted from the object, but you can update the existing properties.

 * `Object.freeze` makes the object totally immutable.
 Like seal new properties cannot not be added or removed but also they cannot be changed.
-Important to remebmer that like earlier child Arrays and Objects are still just pointers to the array so they can still be modified.
+Important to remebmer that like earlier child Arrays and Objects are still just references to the array so they can still be modified.

 {% highlight js %}
 const myObject = {a: {b: 1}, c: 2};